KushagraKatiyar06/Portfolio-v1/README.md

 # Kushagra Katiyar | Portfolio.v1

 A personal portfolio website featuring an aesthetic (RX-7) with custom scroll interactions, dynamic tab switching, and responsive design.
 The background image is taken by me on Need for Speed 2015.
+There is also full mobile compatability!

 # Tech Stack